“You Princeton folks stole Hamilton and St. Marie, root and branch,

 The “History of Green Lake County,” published in 1860, notes there were two churches in St. Marie: “a neat and substantial church edifice” and “one church edifice in an unfinished condition.”
 I originally interpreted this as a completed St. Mary’s frame church and a brick church under construction, but now I know the brick church was completed by 1857.
 Could unfinished mean rough-hewn (log) or unpainted frame?

-The St. Marie Methodist Episcopal Society was certified in 1853 and a Baptist minister lived in St. Marie in 1860, but I have found nothing indicating either built a church.
+The St. Marie Methodist Episcopal Society was certified in 1853 and a Baptist minister lived in St. Marie in 1860.

 The brick St. Mary’s church remained open for pilgrimages on Catholic feast days honoring the Blessed Virgin into the early 1900s.
 It was closed permanently in 1909, dismantled and the site cleared over the next few years.